Here’s Why 21 Savage Could Be Deported

 — STAGE 28 (@UBERCLEAR) February 14, 2019

-21 Savage ticks all the boxes to be able to remain in the U.S. He has dependents in the country, he’s been here for over 10 years, he has no felony convictions and he submitted his visa application back in 2017.
+21 Savage ticks all the boxes to be able to remain in the U.S. He has dependents in the country, he’s been here for over 10 years, he has no felony convictions, and he submitted his visa application back in 2017.
 So what’s the problem?

 TMZ says there are no problems except for new changes in the Trump immigration policies.